-Other countries have imposed limited sanctions against certain Syrian entities, but have not imposed comprehensive trade sanctions on Syria similar to those of the United States.
-According to the CIA World Factbook 2011, Syria imported an estimated \$15.4 billion in commodities in 2010.
+According to the CIA World Factbook 2012, Syria imported an estimated \$12.9 billion in commodities in 2011.
 Leading Syrian imports include machinery and transport equipment, electric power machinery, food and livestock, metal and metal products, chemicals and chemical products, plastics, yarn, and paper.
-Syria's leading suppliers were Saudi Arabia (11.2 percent), the People's Republic of China (10.1 percent), Turkey (7.6 percent), the UAE (5.5 percent), Italy (5.5 percent), Russia (4.6 percent), Lebanon (4.4 percent), Egypt (4.3 percent), Iran (4.0 percent), and South Korea (4.0 percent).
+Syria's leading suppliers were Saudi Arabia (14.5 percent), the People's Republic of China (10.1 percent), the UAE (7.1 percent), Turkey (6.7 percent), Iran (5.3 percent), Italy (5.0 percent), Russia (4.5 percent), and Iraq (4.3 percent).

 The UN currently maintains embargoes, or partial embargoes, on the export of certain arms and related materiel to the Democratic Republic of the Congo, Côte d'Ivoire, Eritrea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Somalia, and Sudan.
-The Department of Commerce expects to implement these arms embargoes for purposes of the EAR through a regulation to be published in the Federal Register.
-The amendment is also expected to reflect the United Nations Security Council's termination of prohibitions on the sale or supply of arms and arms-related materiel to Rwanda and Sierra Leone, pursuant to United Nations Security Council Resolutions 1823 and 1940 respectively.
+The Department of Commerce implemented these arms embargoes by amending Part 746 of the EAR in a final rule published in the Federal Register on July 23, 2012.
+The amendment also reflects the United Nations Security

+Council's termination of prohibitions on the sale or supply of arms and arms-related materiel to Rwanda and Sierra Leone, pursuant to United Nations Security Council Resolutions 1823 and 1940 respectively.

 5. Effective Enforcement of Controls.
 The Secretary has determined that the United States has the ability to effectively enforce these controls.
 Controls on exports to embargoed and sanctioned countries and persons, including those discussed in this Chapter, raise a number of challenges.
 These include the need to concentrate limited resources on priority areas, develop new strategies to limit reexport violations, strengthen the cooperative relationship with other law enforcement agencies in the United States and overseas, and maintain a consistent outreach effort to help limit U.S. business vulnerability.
 Overall, the sanctions are generally understood and supported by the U.S. public.
 Voluntary cooperation from most U.S. exporters is common.

-The Department conducted a number of enforcement actions regarding noncompliance with these export controls during fiscal year 2011.
+The Department conducted a number of enforcement actions regarding noncompliance with these export controls during fiscal year 2012.
 For example: